 How much money does a commercial drone pilot make?

-PayScale lists the average hourly rate of drone pilots at $24.18, but that rate varied from $17.75 for the lowest-earning pilots to $78.49 for the highest earners.
-It’s hard to get an exact estimate for how much a drone pilot will make, but the potential to earn hundreds of thousands of dollars annually exists.
-Achieving that goal requires taking on a significant number of projects.
+The salary of drone pilots varies, especially since many pilots work as freelancers.
+The hourly rate also varies by project and industry.
+Glassdoor lists the 2022 annual salary of drone pilots at $70,000.
+However, per a DroneU survey, rates can land between $800 and $1,200 for a single day of work for the highest earners.
+It’s hard to get an exact estimate of how much a drone pilot will make, but there is potential to earn hundreds of thousands of dollars per year.
+Achieving that goal means taking on a significant number of projects, of course.

-Get a drone license
+1. Get a drone license.

-A stall occurs when the smooth airflow over the unmanned airplane’s wing is disrupted and the lift degenerates rapidly.
+To give you some idea of the test’s difficulty level, here’s a sample question: A stall occurs when the smooth airflow over the unmanned airplane’s wing is disrupted and the lift degenerates rapidly.
 This is caused when the wing:

-A) exceeds the maximum speed.
+- Exceeds the maximum speed.

-B) exceeds the maximum allowable operating weight.
+- Exceeds the maximum allowable operating weight.

-C) exceeds its critical angle of attack.
+- Exceeds its critical angle of attack.

-The FAA offers a free two-hour training course that you must preregister for and an online study guide.
-If that’s not enough, there are plenty of sites that can help teach you the rules and regulations of flying a drone, such as RemotePilot101 and UAVGroundSchool.
+The FAA offers an online study guide and a free two-hour training course, which you must preregister for.
+If that’s not enough, there are plenty of sites that can teach you the rules and regulations of flying a drone, such as Remote Pilot 101 and UAV Ground School.
 The latter offers to pay the fee for your Rule 107 test if you don’t pass.
 Taking practice tests is a good way to increase your knowledge and feel more comfortable when the actual test rolls around.

 - Schedule your drone test through a Knowledge Testing Center.